mkingsnorth/starship_generator_docs/docs/index.rst

 ---------------------------------

 * Simply add a *Starship* model to your scene from Blender's *Add -> Mesh* Menu.
-* Create different designs just by changing a single seed number.
+* Create different designs by changing a single seed number.
 * Customize the Geometry Nodes set up in Blender: no custom code.
-* Choose between panels added to the 3D model or an included Cycles displacement material.
+* Choose panels added to the 3D model or an included Cycles displacement material.
 * Change the material and increase or decrease object density.
 * Collapse all the modifiers for a regular 3D model.
 * Created with design theory in mind to ensure the shapes are visually appealing.